SBA Loans: Pros and Cons Guide

 What types of SBA Loans are available?

-The loan program includes several lending packages to help meet the diverse needs of small business owners.
+The loan program offers several lending packages to cater to the diverse needs of small business owners.
 Let’s look at some of the packages available.

 SBA 7(a) Loans